What is SMS Verification and Why Do Websites Use It?

 3. Compliance Requirements

 Many industries require multi-factor authentication for regulatory compliance.
-SMS verification is one of the easiest ways to meet these requirements.
+SMS verification is one of the easiest ways to meet these requirements without buying expensive hardware.

 4. User Trust

-Users feel more secure knowing their accounts have additional protection beyond just a password.
+Users feel more secure knowing their accounts have protection beyond just a password.

 Common Uses of SMS Verification

-While SMS verification improves security, it also means giving your personal phone number to every service you use.
-This raises privacy concerns:
+While SMS verification improves security, it also means giving your phone number to every service you register with.
+This creates real risks:

 Conclusion